khoward/kiwi/doc/source/concept_and_workflow/shell_scripts.rst

   the system that are not an element of the file based root tree such as the partition table, the contents of the final initrd, the bootloader, filesystem attributes and more.

+post_disk_build.sh
+  is executed for the disk image type `oem` only and runs after the image build process has been completed.
+The root environment for the script is the host environment from which {kiwi} was called.
+The main use case for this script hook is to post process the result raw disk image file.
+At call time it receives the file name of the `.raw` file as parameter.

 {kiwi} executes scripts via the operating system if their executable bit is set (in that case a shebang is mandatory) otherwise they will be